Muriel-Salvan/modsvaskr/README.md

 This suite registers tests by getting xEdit information about which NPCs are being defined by mods.
 It will register 1 test per NPC having a full name, whatever the mod defining it.

+##### NPC Head

+This suite is using in-game testing.

+This suite tests NPCs by teleporting both the Player and the NPC to a photo-shoot location in a test cell, and taking a screenshot of the head-part of the NPC to be tested, without any inventory.
+Useful to check for neck seams or gaps.

+This suite registers tests by getting xEdit information about which NPCs are being defined by mods.
+It will register 1 test per NPC having a full name, whatever the mod defining it.

 #### Troubleshooting tests execution

 Tests execution logs useful information in Modsvaskr logs, which can you read: